This guide takes you through the reasons why campervans are so expensive and shares practical tips to help you save money when buying your own.

 4. Campervans need to be made with heavy-duty parts

 Campervans need to safely support heavy materials, such as furniture and kitchen appliances, as well as a number of passengers.
 This weight means that campervans need to be built with heavy-duty parts such as large engines, heavier suspension, and hard-wearing tyres.
-All these parts cost more to buy, compared to those used in many other vehicles.
+All these parts cost more to buy, compared to those used in many other vehicles, which is reflected in the price.

 5. The make and model make a difference